This page is currently being constructed! Please check back soon for updates!!!

 I guess you could say Cody's musical talent runs in the family.
 He grew up around bluegrass and as soon as he was old enough, he began to play in his family's band, Wilderness Road.
 His first appearance on a festival stage was when he was just a kid.
 He was invited by Doyle Lawson and Quicksilver's banjo player Dale Perry to come pick a round of Cripple Creek during their show at Starvy Creek.
 Nowadays, Cody is able to play just about any instrument you put in his hands.
 He is excited to be playing with Spur of the Moment and always looks forward to playing.
 He resides in Springfield, MO.

-Ronnie Hedrick - (Guitar, Banjo)
+Ronnie Hedrick - (Guitar)

 Ronnie is no stranger to bluegrass music.
 He began his musical journey many years ago, playing with the Missouri Mountain Gang.
 His job took him away from the festival scene for several years, but he never lost the passion for the music.
 Now that he is retired, he is back and ready to play every chance he gets.
 His smooth deep voice sings is perfect for the traditional songs that he loves to sing, but his most popular request is for his trademark "train whistle."
 In his spare time, he enjoys working around the home and sitting on his front porch watching the world go by (preferably with a guitar in his hand).
 If you want a good laugh, be sure to talk to Ronnie.
 While he doesn't say much on stage, he is quite comical.
-Ronnie and his wife Peggy reside outside of Aurora, MO.
+Ronnie resides outside of Aurora, MO.

 Gary Cook - (Bass Fiddle)